OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
-Hi Jim,
+Hi Jeff,

 <!--Thank you for the tour the other day.
 I'm excited about the potential of working together!-->

-We're excited to have the opportunity to share the following proposal for the renovation of...
+We're excited to have the opportunity to share the following proposal.

 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities...

-- Convert the existing ~3100sf commercial space into (2) 2 bedroom units.
-Perhaps additonal studio or 1BD if there's enough room left over.
-- We are assuming layouts and the finishes will match, relatively, to the existing units in the building.
-- Assuming we have to submit to the plan commission for a conditional approval.
+- An approximate 6400sf renovation of an existing business tenant, and 2nd floor residence, to one contiguous business tenant.
+- The 1st floor
+	-  1st floor will be more customer facing and will include...
+		- Larger lobby, reception, and waiting room
+		- Conference rooms, majority of which, will be 4 person
+		- 2 larger adjacent conference rooms that can be combined, through a movable wall, to one larger conference room to accommodate 15 or so people.
+		- Additional restroom
+- The second floor will be dedicated to personal offices
+- Explore a way to provide to provide only 1 exit for the 2nd floor residential tenant.
+	- If the unit is unsprinklered, it will need 2 separate means of egress.
-- We are assuming there will be minimal exterior work done.
+		- We could explore an exterior stair
+	- If we sprinkler that unit, only 1 stair egress is necessary.
+This might be the best option, and might be relatively easy with attic access.
+It would also only need to be sprinklered per NFPA 13R, which is less costly, than NFPA 13.

 <!--